 - More than 9 million children faced hunger in 2021.
 That’s 1 in 8 kids at risk for hunger.

 - Black and Latino children are more likely to face hunger than white children because of systemic racial injustice.
 According to the USDA, in 2021, 22% of Black children were food insecure, and 18.5% of Latino children were food insecure.

 - Single-parent families are more likely to face hunger because they need to stretch their income further.
 In 2021, 24% of households headed by single moms were food insecure.

 - Racial prejudice and language, education, and cultural barriers create inequalities that make Latino communities more impacted by food insecurity.

-- Latinos were 2.5 times more likely to experience food insecurity than white individuals.
-Latino children were more than twice as likely to live in food-insecure households as white children.
+- In 2021, Latinos were 2.5 times more likely to experience food insecurity than white individuals.
+1 in 6 Hispanic individuals experienced food insecurity.

 Native Americans experience many unique challenges and are more likely to face hunger: